agnsal/DR2/README.md

 -  https://developer.nvidia.com/embedded/jetpack
 -  https://demotomohiro.github.io/hardware/jetson_tk1/setup/recovery_mode.html
 #### Software Links:
--  https://hub.docker.com/_/ros/: we have to use ROS Indigo (inside a Docker container, because Indigo is not compatible with Ubuntu 16.04, that we have on our PCs); we have Ubuntu 14.04 on JetsonTK1 board, because it is needed by CUDA.
+-  http://wiki.ros.org/docker/Tutorials/Docker and https://hub.docker.com/_/ros/: we have to use ROS Indigo (inside a Docker container, because Indigo is not compatible with Ubuntu 16.04, that we have on our PCs); we have Ubuntu 14.04 on JetsonTK1 board, because it is needed by CUDA.